Do you know how to make your Landing Page Compliant for Facebook Ads?

-Let’s face it, webinars are now a staple in the marketer’s play book, and if you’re getting slammed with webinar ads everywhere, Facebook want to make sure that you know exactly what you’re in for when you click on that ad.
+Let’s face it, webinars are now a staple in the marketer’s playbook, and if you’re getting slammed with webinar ads everywhere, Facebook wants to make sure that you know exactly what you’re in for when you click on that ad.

 5. Watch the trigger words

-Facebook are finding these words are frequently appearing in those click bait headlines, so now they’re putting a bit of a kibosh upon those particular headlines and descriptions.
+Facebook is finding these words are frequently appearing in those clickbait headlines, so now they’re putting a bit of a kibosh upon those particular headlines and descriptions.

 You want to make sure that you’re changing the words around and not just trying to use the ‘you”, “you’re”, “this”, and “other” words.